Youssef Maziz

-Youssef Maziz (born 24 June 1998) is a French professional footballer who plays as an attacking midfielder or a winger for Belgian Pro League club OH Leuven.
+Youssef Maziz (born 24 June 1998) is a French professional footballer who plays as an attacking midfielder or a winger for Major League Soccer club Colorado Rapids.

 Club career

 Maziz made his professional debut for Metz in a 5–0 Ligue 1 loss against Lyon on 26 February 2017.

 On 26 June 2019, he agreed to join Le Mans, newly promoted to Ligue 2, on loan from Metz.

 International career

 Born in France, Maziz is of Moroccan descent and has dual nationality.
 He is a former youth international for France.